-While effectiveness is generally comparable between classes and within classes of antidepressants, the adverse event and safety profiles of the older first generation agents (tricyclic antidepressants, oral monoamine oxidase inhibitors) have greatly reduced their use as first line agents.
-The second-generation antidepressants, a heterogeneous group of compounds, are now most commonly used as first- and second-line therapy for major depression and related disorders.
+While effectiveness is generally comparable among classes and within classes of antidepressants, the adverse event and safety profiles of the older first generation agents (tricyclic antidepressants, oral monoamine oxidase inhibitors) have greatly reduced their use as first-line agents.
+The second-generation antidepressants, a heterogeneous group of compounds, are now most commonly used as first- and second-line therapy for major depression.
 The most commonly prescribed antidepressants, the selective serotonin reuptake inhibitors (SSRIs), are examined in a separate therapeutic class review.
 These agents, as their name implies, selectively block the reuptake of the neurotransmitter serotonin at the neuronal membrane.
 It is thought that this enhancement of serotonin activity is primarily responsible for their antidepressant effect.

 Other second generation antidepressants exert their effects by inhibiting the reuptake and/or blocking the receptors of one or more of the neurotransmitters thought to be involved in the etiology of depression - dopamine, norepinephrine and serotonin.

-Another second-generation antidepressant, selegiline (Emsam), is actually a transdermal form of an older class of antidepressants, the oral monoamine oxidase inhibitors (MAO-Is).
+Oral monoamine oxidase inhibitors (MAO-Is), phenelzine (Nardil) and tranylcypromine (Parnate), are older agents with significant drug and food interactions which have limited their clinical utility in the management of depression.
+More recently, selegiline (Emsam), a transdermal formulation of a MAO-I, has become available.
 This different route of administration results in a different pharmacodynamic and safety profile than the older oral MAO-Is.